On the convergence analysis of the decentralized projected gradient descent method: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{sec2} we introduce some assumptions and state our main results.
-In Section \ref{sec3}, we recall some preliminary results and give some useful estimatest that we will use throughout the paper.
-Section \ref{sec4} is devoted to obtaining sequential estimates for the algorithm.
-Based on these sequential estimates, we establish the uniform boundedness of the sequence in Section \ref{sec5}.
-Then we obtain consensus estimates in Section \ref{sec6} and prove the main convergence results in Section \ref{sec7}.
-In Section \ref{sec9}, we derive an optimal convergence result for a specific example in dimension one.
-Finally, we perform numerical experiments to support the main theorems in Section \ref{sec8}.
+Section \ref{sec2} presents the assumptions used throughout the paper and we introduce our main result.
+Section \ref{sec4} contains the proofs of our main results, which are based on sequential estimates obtained in Section \ref{sec4-1}.
+Section \ref{sec5} provides an optimal convergence result for specific examples, such as the one-dimensional and half-space examples.
+Finally, in Section \ref{sec6}, we present numerical experiments to support our main theorems.